Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 attribute, and everything else is a categorical attribute.

 You can also explicitly bucket the attribute types by providing the context as `ContextAttributes`.
-For example, you may have an attribute named `priority`, with possible values `0`, `1`, and `2` that you want to be treated categorically rather than numeric.
-These have two nested sets of attributes:
+For example, you may have an attribute named `priority`, with possible values `0`, `1`, and `2` that you want to be treated categorically rather than numeric. `ContextAttributes` have two nested sets of attributes:
 - `numericAttributes` (Attributes): A mapping of attribute names to their numeric values (e.g., `age: 30`)
 - `categoricalAttributes` (Attributes): A mapping of attribute names to their categorical values (e.g., `country`)